 We bought a fixer-upper that needed quite a bit of work.
 And of course, to save money, we decided to do the majority of the work ourselves.

-For example, for about 2 years we didn’t have flooring in our kitchen, just the ugly, rather hard to keep clean underlayment.
+For example, we didn’t have flooring in our kitchen for about 2 years…just the ugly, rather hard to keep clean underlayment.

 Several years later, those things don’t seem nearly as big of a deal.
 But at the time it felt really hard and I had to swallow my pride an awful lot!